Multiple crises have created new legitimacy challenges for the EU. Have the EU’s responses to these crises been legitimate?

 PLATO investigates the legitimacy of the EU’s responses to the financial crisis.
-It will use the example of the financial crisis to build and test theory of what would amount to a legitimacy crisis in the case of a multi-state, non-state political system such as the EU.
+It uses the example of the financial crisis to build and test theory of what would amount to a legitimacy crisis in the case of a multi-state, non-state political system such as the EU.

 Legitimacy is at the core of ‘good government’.
 It means the justified or rightful exercise of political power.
 Since a right to exercise political power implies that people may have an obligation to comply even with some laws they do not like, legitimate polities are more likely to enjoy the unforced compliance of publics.
 Polities that can concentrate more on satisfying the needs and values of citizens, rather than coercing them, are more likely to deliver high levels of economic performance and to score well on indicators of human development.